At Lawtons we have a specialist team of drug offence solicitors available to assist and advise you of any aspect of this complex area of the law.

-The law regarding drug offences is constantly evolving to take account of new drug classifications and the relatively recent introduction of ‘legal-highs’.
+The law regarding drug offences is constantly evolving to take account of new drug classifications and the relatively recent introduction of legal highs.

 There are three main classes in which illegal drugs are categorised:

-- Class B – Amphetamines (Speed), Cannabis
+- Class B drugs – including amphetamines and cannabis

 - Pleading guilty as soon as possible

 - The age of the offender